resilient-http/resilient.js/README.md

 Return: `Servers`

 Return a `Servers` instance with the current used servers per type.
 Allowed types are: `service` and `discovery`

+### resilient#resetScore([ type = 'service' ])
+Return: `Resilient` Alias: `resetStats`

+Reset servers stats score based on network latency, percentage of success and failed requests.

+This score is an average calculus of the amount of sent requests from the client, used in the the scheudling algorithm in order to determinate the best available server (in the case that the balancer is enabled)

+Allowed types are: `service` and `discovery`

 ### resilient#discoveryServers([ servers ])
 Return: `Servers`